OhKevinG/cs408-lab-11/README.md

 ## Running

+1.)
+Clone this repository onto a local machine with VSCode.

+2.)
 Run the website through VSCode's Live Preview extension.

 ## Sources and Credits